TYNE BRIDGE MORRIS

 A women’s clog morris team.

-Our repertoire includes traditional dances from the North West of England, Oxfordshire and others composed by the team.
+Our repertoire includes traditional dances from the North-West and other regions of England as well as an increasing number composed by the team.
 These include processional dances such as Churchtown, the Great Wishford Garland Dance, hanky dances such as Runcorn and decorated short stick dances such as Goosetrey.

 We are usually supported by a band of musicians playing banjo, melodeon, guitar, recorder/whistles, fiddle and drums.
 They also provide interlude music.

-First formed by Newcastle University students back in 1978, Tyne Bridge has now past its 30th (Pearl) Anniversary.
+First formed by Newcastle University students back in 1978, Tyne Bridge has now passed its 30th (Pearl) Anniversary.
 Although we maintained close links until the ‘90s, we are now independent of the University.

 In the mid 1990s Tyne Bridge joined forces with Sandgate Morris.

-We practice weekly in the Heaton area of Newcastle upon Tyne.
+We practice on Thursday evenings in the Heaton area of Newcastle upon Tyne.
+(NE6).

-We also dance out informally outside the (in)famous Cumberland Arms Byker.
+We also dance out informally outside the famous Cumberland Arms in Byker, and various other pubs throughout the North-East.

 As energetically as age and injuries allow.